ichibrosan/multiware-framework-and-vpa/README.md

 display, enhanced xmlrpc_client and xmlrpc_inetd_server to use shared::szRpcUuid as auth token in xmlrpc calls.

-2025-02-13 17:12 dwg - About the Broken curl code in github Last night in the middle of the night, my copy of xmlrpc_client and xmlrpc_inet_server stopped working and started spouting weird error messages.
-After hours of horror, I discovered that the maintainers of the curl distribution just pushed changes into the curl/curl repository at github the break xmlrpc-c compatibility.
+2025-02-13 17:12 dwg - About the Broken curl code in gh Last night in the middle of the night, my copy of xmlrpc_client and xmlrpc_inet_server stopped working and started spouting weird error messages.
+After hours of horror, I discovered that the maintainers of the curl distribution just pushed changes into the curl/curl repository at gh the break xmlrpc-c compatibility.
 After much heartache, identified a version that still works which I have names good-curl.tgz.
 To reproduce our working infrastructure, you have to configure build and install the good-curl, then build and install the xmlrpc module, then rebuild our project.
 Whew!!